BobDeng1974/goapigateway/README.md

 		// then we implement the 2 forms for our upload test ff, _ := os.OpenFile(pathUpKeyUserFull, os.O_WRONLY|os.O_CREATE, 0777)
 		defer ff.Close()

-		sizef, _ := io.Copy(ff, r.Body)
+		// Copying the contents of http body to our file sizef, _ := io.Copy(ff, r.Body)

+		// Writing in our response
 		w.Write([]byte(fmt.Sprintf("%d bytes are recieved.\n", sizef)))

 		color.Red("File name: %s\n", nameFileUp)